oceanprotocol/docs/predictoor/pdr-faq.md

 <summary>Is it possible to predict without using bots?</summary>

 Before we answer, please understand that to make decent money, it will take hundreds or thousands of submissions, guided by AI/ML models.
 So doing this manually would be tedious and error-prone.
 Therefore a bot is the most practical way.
-This is why OPF has made it easy to run a bot.
-Here are the Readme of both [Predictoor](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/predictoor.md) and [Trader](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/trader.md).
+This is why the Predictoor core team has made it easy to run a bot.
+Here are the getting-started READMEs [Predictoor](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/predictoor.md) and [Trader](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/trader.md), respectively.

 To the question "Is it possible to predict without a bot", the specific answer is "Yes".
 Here are the details
 - Somehow you need to submit an up/down prediction, with OCEAN stake, as a transaction to Sapphire chain.
 Here are the Possible ways to do such a transaction:
-  - (a) OPF-supplied Python bot
+  - (a) Core team-supplied Python bot
   - (b) simple Python script
   - (c) Use "Write Contract" in [Sapphire blockchain explorer](https://explorer.sapphire.oasis.io)
   - (d) 3rd-party bot that decides to support this